miniigrace/Express---Note-Taker/README.md

 I WANT to be able to write and save notes
 SO THAT I can organize my thoughts and keep track of tasks I need to complete
 ```
+## Instructions
+* Clone this repository
+* Download Node.js at https://nodejs.org/en/download/
+* Install required packages by typing npm install in the terminal

 ## Mock-Up